odin-delrio/statistics-challenge/README.md

 With this approach, I will only have at most 60 buckets with Statistics, and stale statistics are not a problem.

-When a read occur, all the non staled statistics are retrieved and reduced by using the same merge method that we used before.
+When a read occur, all the non staled statistics are retrieved and `reduced` by using the same merge method used for update buckets.

 #### TransactionTime value object
 It could seems strange to ask for the current time in the constructor of this Value Object,